sferes2/sferes2/README.md

 Documentation (including instruction for compilation)
 -------------

-We are in the process of porting the documentation to the github wiki (tutorials, installation instructions, reference manual, etc.): https://github.com/jbmouret/sferes2/wiki
+We are in the process of porting the documentation to a sphinx website (read-the-doc).
+Current documentation: https://github.com/jbmouret/sferes2/wiki

 **Warning** Sferes2 now requires a C++11 compiler (recent versions of g++ or clang++ work fine).